 Undergraduate 3+3 Pathway Programs to a Pharm.D at USJ

 Undergraduate Pathway programs minimize your time and maximize your investment by providing a path to complete your studies a year ahead of schedule, saving up to a year’s tuition in the process and allowing you to benefit from the best academics from each university.
 Contact [email protected] for more information about USJ’s 3+3 Pathway agreements with:

 - Albertus Magnus University

 - Mercy College, OH

 - The University of Detroit Mercy, MI

 - University of Hartford

-The first three years of the 3+3 program are devoted to undergraduate coursework.
-The student will take courses in the major, general education courses, and electives that include prerequisite coursework for the pharmacy program.
+The first three years of the 3+3 program are devoted to coursework at your undergraduate institution.
+You will take courses in the major, general education courses, and electives that include all of the prerequisite coursework for the pharmacy program.

-Students will apply for the Pharm.D. program in the third year of their undergraduate program.
-If they are accepted, they can use 7 to 10 credits of their major courses plus elective courses to satisfy the remaining credits for the B.S. degree, depending upon the major.
-Please see the B.S. degree programs above for specific information.
+Students in the 3+3 Pathway Program will apply to the Pharm.D. program in the third year of their undergraduate program.
+If they are accepted, they can use a predetermined number of credits from the USJ Pharm.D. first year to satisfy the remaining credits for the bachelor’s degree, depending upon the major.
+Please contact us at [email protected] for specifics, since each case is unique.

 For undergraduate students at the University of Saint Joseph, more information can be found here.